-Next, a review of the current implementation will be made. it will involve information from location inspections / hazard observations, review assessments and safety programs that have been implemented.
+Next, a review of the current implementation will be made.
+It will involve information from location inspections / hazard observations, review assessments and safety programs that have been implemented.
 Cross -examination will find meeting points (intersection) and identify weaknesses or shortcomings that exist.
-Once weaknesses are identified, improvements will be made to those weaknesses
+Once weaknesses are identified, improvements will be made to those weaknesses.

-2.4.3 Data Analysis
+2.4.3 Data analysis

-Descriptive Statistic assessment to obtain graphs, charts, modes, mean, median, variance, range and standard deviation, correlation coefficients.
-Scatter Plot and Kruskal Wallis H test [28].
-Rules related to statistical analysis will be use Correlation Test Table by Chua'2014 to analysis the correlation between data [29].
-In addition, Normality test is also conducted to determine the distribution of data whether normally distributed (p> 0.05) or not to use Parametric data analysis or non-parametric data analysis and the use of Pearson Correlation or Spearman's rho methods and so on.
+A descriptive statistical analysis to determine graphs, charts, modes, means, medians, variances, ranges, and standard deviations, as well as correlation coefficients.
+Rules related to statistical analysis will use correlation test table by Chua (2014) as shown in Table 1 to analysis the correlation between data [28].
+In addition, normality test is also conducted to determine the distribution of data whether normally distributed (p> 0.05) or not to use Parametric data analysis or non-parametric data analysis and the use of Pearson correlation or Spearman's rho methods and so on.
 Assessment analysis was made using SPSS analysis system.

 The analysis used Kruskal Wallis H which is a 'Non-Parametric Test' because the data obtained are abnormal data.
 The principal method of this is H0 (H null) stated 'No significant difference in Dependent Variable (DV) data'.
 From that we will obtain information whether the data we test is accepted as 'No significant difference' or there is 'a significant difference' between the data.
 The information that will use this analysis consists of 'demographic factor' data which is abnormal data.
-This identification method is used to find relationship based on independent variables and dependent variables [30].
+This identification method is used to find relationship based on independent variables and dependent variables [29].